gsarridis/NSFW-Detection-Pytorch/README.md

 to start training the model.

 ## Results Visualisation
 As you can see in the following attention maps, the model exhibits high accuracy in terms of the image regions it focuses.
-(Censored images)
+(Censored images) <br />
 ![](./attention_maps/1.png?raw=true) ![](./attention_maps/2.png?raw=true) ![](./attention_maps/3.png?raw=true) ![](./attention_maps/4.png?raw=true)